Mansfield ISD Schools 2026: 20 A-Rated Campuses & Rankings

 Traditional High Schools (Zoned by Address)

 Most MISD students attend one of five traditional high schools based on their home address.
-Four of the five earned A ratings in 2024-25.
-Legacy is the only B. The district also operates Phoenix Academy, an A-rated alternative campus for at-risk students (score 92, 54 students, referral basis).
+All five earned A ratings in 2025-26, after Legacy rose from a B. The district also operates Phoenix Academy, an A-rated alternative campus for students who need a different path (score 92, 56 students, referral basis).

 Your zoned school depends on your home address.
 Zones changed for 2025-26.
 Verify before buying.